 TrustFactory CAs complete a compliance audit to ensure compliance with the WebTrust or SAAA standards identified above (where products and services offered require compliance) via a Qualified Auditor on an annual basis at least.
-Audits of operational systems are planned and agreed such as to minimize the risk of disruptions to business processes.
+The audits are divided into an unbroken sequence of audit periods that do not exceed one year in duration.